jothoma1/logs-toolkit/README.md

-# grok nxlog logstash
+# Logs toolkitgrok nxlog logstash
-Sample configurations for NXLog, Logstash and Grok Patterns for Graylog cluster
+Sample configurations for great logging tools like Graylog, Rsyslog, NXLog, Vector https://vector.dev, Logstash and Grok Patterns

 It can help you to manage correctly your logs.
 Examples for:
 - Checkpoint